Ashes 2023: England vs Australia fixtures, start times and TV channel for Test series

 Pat Cummins (captain), Scott Boland, Alex Carey, Cameron Green, Marcus Harris, Josh Hazlewood, Travis Head, Josh Inglis, Usman Khawaja, Marnus Labuschagne, Nathan Lyon, Mitchell Marsh, Todd Murphy, Matthew Renshaw, Steve Smith (vice-captain), Mitchell Starc, David Warner.

 England announced their squad on May 16 for the first Test of the summer, against Ireland on June 1.
-Zak Crawley has retained his place at the top of the order with Dan Lawrence named as a spare batsman.
-Josh Tongue has been called up for the first time.
-The 25-year-old bowler impressed Steve Smith when taking the Australian’s wicket playing for Worcestershire against Sussex recently.
+Zak Crawley retained his place at the top of the order with Dan Lawrence named as a spare batsman.
+Josh Tongue was called up for the first time.
+The 25-year-old bowler impressed Steve Smith when taking the Australian’s wicket playing for Worcestershire against Sussex this spring.

 England squad for only Test vs Ireland